top of page

 • A letter of clinical need from your Credentialled Diabetes Educator

-• A completed order form with sign off from yourself and your Credentialled Diabetes Educator
+• A completed order form, signed by you and your Credentialled Diabetes Educator

-• Enter a new contract with Insulet for $185/month access fee
+• A new contract with Insulet including a $185/month access fee

 • A pump start training session with your Credentialled Diabetes Educator

-You will continue to access pods via NDSS for the current monthly price of $31.80.
+You will continue to access pods through NDSS for $31.80 monthly.

 Completely New to Omnipod and Accessing via Private Health

-• A letter of clinical need from your Endocrinologist – Private Health Companies stipulate this and we cannot place an order without it.
+• A letter of clinical need from your Endocrinologist—this is a requirement by Private Health Companies

-• A completed order form with sign off from yourself and your Credentialled Diabetes Educator
+• A completed order form, signed by you and your Credentialled Diabetes Educator

 • A pump start training session with your Credentialled Diabetes Educator